SeppiaBrilla/University-notes/Image processing and computer vision/Edge detection.md

 ## NMS

-Deciding a trashold value to detect edges on the gradient function can be difficult.
+Deciding a threshold value to detect edges on the gradient function can be difficult.
 A better approach is finding the maximum local value on the image.
 The magnitude of the gradient has to be estimated at points which do not belong to the discrete pixel grid.
 Such values can be estimated by linear interpolation of those computed at the closest points belonging to the grid

 ## Canny’s Edge Detector